RocketChat/docs-old/5. Administrator Guides/Integrations/Telegram.md

 ![instructions](http://i.imgur.com/8y9SG49.jpg?1)

 6. Wait for the Token to be displayed referred to as [myauthorization-token]
-7. Generate Incoming Webhook in Rocketchat, follow instructions,  enable script, and paste the following
+7. Generate Incoming Webhook in Rocket.Chat, follow instructions,  enable script, and paste the following
 ```javascript
 class Script {